 This weekend I combined my love of being outdoors with my love of food and cooking.
 I signed up for a day course introduction to foraging and wild cooking.
 I’ve wanted to do this for awhile, as i’ve become increasingly interested in growing my own food and making use of food found in nature.

 So, I finally decided to take a positive step forward in learning about what we have here in our forests.
-I decided to book onto a introductory course to learn about foraging for wild foods.
-I searched online and surprisingly, there were a lot of courses to choose from, but I booked through Meetup onto the ‘Foraging and Wild Food Cooking with Carol Hunt & Natural Pathways‘ course.
+I decided to book onto an introductory course to learn about foraging for wild foods.
+I searched online and surprisingly, there were a lot of courses to choose from.
+I booked through Meetup onto the ‘Foraging and Wild Food Cooking’ course with Carol Hunt & Natural Pathways.

-The day started by meeting the group in a beautiful woodland about a 35 minute drive from my house that i’ve never been to before.
+The day started by meeting the group in a beautiful woodland that i’ve never been to before, about a 35 minute drive from my house.
 We spoke a little about why we were interested in foraging and Carol answered some of our questions.
 Next she gave us an introduction into some of the do’s and don’t of gathering wild foods.
 This included recognising areas to avoid and the limitations of the law.

 We walked off together into the woods, looking for fungi and interesting plants to discuss.
 She identified any we were curious about and showed us some edible plants she could find.
-She gave us an idea of ways in which each can be prepared and encouraging us to smell and taste the plants, using as many senses as possible to develop our ‘food memories’, so that we could better assess these for ourselves in the future if found whilst on a forage.
+She gave us an idea of the ways in which each can be prepared.
+She also encouraged us to smell and taste the plants, using as many senses as possible to develop our ‘food memories’.
+This was so that we could better assess these for ourselves in the future, if we found them whilst on a foray.